 I don’t usually buy sewing or craft magazines much these days but some of the patterns lately have been just what I’m looking for, like this simple skirt pattern to replace the one with missing pieces!
 I currently using this to make a skirt from some remnant scuba fabric I picked up recently.
 I’m also liking the peplum top that also came with it as well, not sure if it’s my style yet but I might give it a go.
 My only criticism of these patterns is they didn’t put the sizes on the front of the packets and it comes in two different sizes, so it’s kind of pot luck you pick up the right size or opening the packaging to find out if it’s the size you need!
 These were the smaller size, so now I have to grade up all the patterns, which might be off putting for a beginner.

 I bought this issue specifically for the batwing dress.
-I currently have some gold knit fabric in my stash I picked up in a remanant basket in my local haberdashery.
-I’m hacking this pattern though so the belt can be used seperately and the making the seperate pieces into one piece but there will be a post on how I did that when it’s finished.
+I currently have some gold knit fabric in my stash I picked up in a remnant basket in my local haberdashery.
+I’m hacking this pattern though so the belt can be used separately and the making the separate pieces into one piece but there will be a post on how I did that when it’s finished.
 The other pattern also came with it.
 I have plenty of shirt dress patterns but I figured I could probably hack this pattern to use the top as a blouse/shirt.

 This was a total spur of the moment decision, it looked cute on the shelf but in hindsight I’m not sure it’s me!